Souichi1103/grab_bypass/README.md

 - **Banning accounts**: This bypass helps prevent your account from being banned within the app.
 - **Frida detection**: It bypasses any attempt by the app to detect the presence of Frida.
 - **`libpsec` library detection**: Bypasses security checks related to the `libpsec` library in the app.
+- **Root detection**: Bypasses checks that detect if your device is rooted.

 ## How to Use